Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

 ![province_map]({{ page.img_path }}provinces.bmp)
 *Province map from EU4*

 EU4 provides a handmade voronoi diagram where each province has a unique color.
-We can compute the edges by checking each pixel's neighbors, if they do not share the same color than we have an edge.
+We can compute the edges by checking each pixel's neighbors, if they do not share the same color then we have an edge.

 ```cpp
 vec4 CreateTerrainBorders(){